 Moving to NYC after college?
 Here's how to find a rental apartment

-• You may need a temporary place to stay while you search, like a friend's couch
+- You may need a temporary place to stay while you search, for example a friend's couch

-• Show up for apartments tours with your documents so you can apply on the spot
+- Show up for apartment tours with your documents in hand so you can apply on the spot

 Splitting the rent with a roommate?
-Be sure to discuss expectations around budget, cleanliness, and socializing at home.
+It's a good idea to discuss expectations regarding budget, cleanliness, and socializing at home before moving in together.

 StefaNicolik via Getty Images

-New York City has long been a popular landing place for recent college grads, so if that's your plan you should know that you will face a lot of competition for apartments.
+New York City has long been a popular landing place and launch pad for recent college grads, so if that's your plan, know that you will face lots of competition for apartments.
 Of course, it's not just recent graduates who are combing listings for a place to live in NYC—you are also competing with other newcomers who may be more established in their jobs.

-And if you think NYC landlords are desperate for renters, guess again.
-The low rents and deals of the pandemic era are over.
-Rents have been hitting new records every month, concessions like free months are rare, and applications from multiple hopeful renters and even bidding wars are the norm.
+And NYC landlords are by no means desperate for tenants.
+Rents continue to hit new records, concessions like free months are rare, and applications from multiple hopeful renters and even bidding wars are the norm.
 Yes, you read that right—there are bidding wars for rentals.

 Regardless of the type of rental you want, you can improve your chances of scoring an apartment by getting your paperwork in order and doing some online reconnaissance on where you want to live before you hit the pavement.
 Here's how to do all of that.